-Two-Year Limited Consumer Lawn Tractor Warranty
+Two-Year Limited Lawn and Garden Consumer Ride-On Warranty

-Ariens Company (Ariens) warrants to the original purchaser that Ariens brand consumer tractors will be free from defects in material and workmanship for a period of two years after the date of purchase.
-An authorized Ariens dealer will repair any defect in material or workmanship, and repair or replace any defective part, subject to the conditions, limitations and exclusions set forth herein.
+Ariens Company (Ariens) warrants to the original purchaser that Ariens and Gravely brand consumer products manufactured and sold by Ariens after December 31, 2007 will be free from defects in material and workmanship for a period of two years after the date of purchase.
+An authorized Ariens dealer (Ariens brand products) or Gravely dealer (Gravely brand products) will repair any defect in material or workmanship, and repair or replace any defective part, subject to the conditions, limitations and exclusions set forth herein.
 Such repair or replacement will be free of charge (labor and parts) to the original purchaser except as noted below.